-- (1) Provide a legal framework for the use, management, control, protection, conservation and sustainable development of water resources in Mauritius; - Safeguard the immediate and long term public interest for equitable access to water; - (3) To ensure water security and resilience; - (4) To establish a Water Resource Commission; - (5) To promote the efficient use of water; - (6) Make provision for, and in connection with, matters incidental and connected thereto.
+- (1) Provide a legal framework for the use, management, control, protection, conservation and sustainable development of water resources in Mauritius; - (2) Safeguard the immediate and long-term public interest for equitable access to water; - (3) To ensure water security and resilience; - (4) To establish a Water Resource Commission; - (5) To promote the efficient use of water; - (6) Make provision for, and in connection with, matters incidental and connected thereto.

 Mr Speaker, Sir, in the first part of my intervention, I will speak on water resources worldwide.
-In the second part, I will speak on global water crisis and in third part, on the long term solution for water scarcity and lastly, I will speak on the salient features of the Bill.
+In the second part, I will speak on the global water crisis, and in the third part, on the long-term solution for water scarcity, and lastly, I will speak on the salient features of the Bill.

-Mr Speaker, Sir, fresh water resources is a problem not only in Mauritius but worldwide.
+Mr Speaker, Sir, fresh water resources are a problem not only in Mauritius but worldwide.
 As we say, water is life, yet as the world population mushrooms and climate change intensifies, over 2 billion people still lack access to clean, safe drinking water.
-By 2030, water scarcity could displace over 700 million people as per report of the United Nations.
+By 2030, water scarcity could displace over 700 million people, as per a report of the United Nations.
 From deadly diseases to famines, economic collapse to terrorism, the global water crisis threatens to sever the stands holding communities together.
-But this ubiquitous yet unequally distributed resource underscores the precarious interdependence binding all nations and ecosystems and shows the urgent need for bold collective action to promote global water security and avert the humanitarian health, economic and political catastrophe that unchecked water stress promises.
+But this ubiquitous yet unequally distributed resource underscores the precarious interdependence binding all nations and ecosystems and shows the urgent need for bold collective action to promote global water security and avert the humanitarian, health, economic, and political catastrophe that unchecked water stress promises.

-Mr Speaker, Sir, with existing climate change scenario, as I have said, almost half of the world's population will be living in areas of high water stress by 2030.
-In addition, water scarcity in some arid and semi-arid places displaces between 24 million to 700 million people.
-Mr Speaker, Sir, in Africa alone as many as 25 African countries are expected to suffer from a greater combination of increased water scarcity and water stress by 2025.
-Sub Saharan regions are experiencing the worst of crisis with only 22 to 34% of population in at least 8 Sub Saharan countries have access to safe water.
-Fortunately, Mauritius is amongst one of them.
+Mr Speaker, Sir, with the existing climate change scenario, as I have said, almost half of the world's population will be living in areas of high water stress by 2030.
+In addition, water scarcity in some arid and semi-arid places displaces between 24 million and 700 million people.
+Mr Speaker, Sir, in Africa alone, as many as 25 African countries are expected to suffer from a greater combination of increased water scarcity and water stress by 2025.
+Sub-Saharan regions are experiencing the worst of crises, with only 22 to 34% of the population in at least 8 Sub-Saharan countries having access to safe water.
+Fortunately, Mauritius is among them.

-Mr Speaker, Sir, Mauritius consists of five major river basin and the largest are the Grand River South East and the Grand River North West.
-Most rivers are perennial, originating from the central plateau and Mauritius has five main aquifers.
-There are seven impounded storage reservoirs : Mare aux Vacoas, La Ferme, Mare Longue, La Nicolière, Piton du Milieu, Midlands dam, Bagatelle dam.
-Mr Speaker, Sir, the main source of water supply is ground water of about 50% which is abstracted through 163 boreholes.
-And, the remaining 50% is derived from surface sources such as impounding reservoir and river intakes.
+Mr Speaker, Sir, Mauritius consists of five major river basins, and the largest are the Grand River South East and the Grand River North West.
+Most rivers are perennial, originating from the central plateau, and Mauritius has five main aquifers.
+There are seven impounded storage reservoirs: Mare aux Vacoas, La Ferme, Mare Longue, La Nicolière, Piton du Milieu, Midlands dam, and Bagatelle dam.
+Mr Speaker, Sir, the main source of water supply is groundwater of about 50%, which is abstracted through 163 boreholes, and the remaining 50% is derived from surface sources such as impounding reservoirs and river intakes.

-Mr Speaker, Sir, we have for our water resources, 25 major catchment areas, like I have said, 24 minor river basins, 107 flow measuring stations, 350 river-run off takes, 3 major reverse abstractions.
+Mr Speaker, Sir, we have for our water resources 25 major catchment areas, like I have said, 24 minor river basins, 107 flow measuring stations, 350 river runoff takes, and 3 major reverse abstractions.